 d) It may only be possible to accept one or two participants from larger groups so that more places can be made available to others.
 In that event the Trust is keen for some of the essential information from the course to be fed back to other members of the group.
 A final year student at a university, for example, may not have the opportunity to feed back if they are leaving during the summer.
 If you are a member of a group, will you have a good opportunity to pass some of the course material on to friends/fellow club members after the course.

 Closing date and selections

-Applicants will receive notification of the outcome by the 8th May
+Applicants will be informed by email on the success of their application by the 8th of May

 Preparation in the UK

 It is recommended that you do some preparatory reading or undertake some form of training prior to attending the course.
 This could be increasing your aerobic fitness, familiarising yourself with new equipment such as mountain boots, attending one of the Alpine Essentials lectures or watching the Alpine Essentials DVD.

 View the trailer here: